 Bruce Hunt, chief of corporate advisory firm Transcend Capital, which specialises in BEE transactions, says organisations have adopted a wait-and-see approach for fear of concluding a deal that is not recognised under the revised scorecard.
 The department of trade and industry is busy with an often-delayed review of the codes of good practice, which will result in changes to the scorecard.

 "Given the risk to the overall scorecard, you cannot just optimise the empowerment structure for the present, but have to know how your structure will evolve over time," he says.
+"The delays are complicating this, and the problem is that, if you change your structure down the line, there could be adverse tax implications."

 The burning issues